TILDAEBONYBEST1/TILDAEBONYBEST1/README.md

 Software Engineer/developer
 ---------------------------

-I've been learning software engineering for 6months now, after switching career as a Civil Engineer.
+I've been learning software engineering for 6months now, with a career as a Civil Engineer.
 I have accurate knowledge in the use of programming language like HTML, C and Python

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [matildahanetu@gmail.com](mailto: matildahanetu@gmail.com )